Highlights of Northern Portugal

 What you need to bring:

-To maintain our ICNF accreditation, we assume responsibility for providing our self-guided clients with a full briefing and detailed instructions of their route, which includes guidelines for avoiding damage to the natural environment as well as structural heritage such as stone shepherd’s shelters and not to pile stones to create false cairns.
+To maintain our ICNF accreditation, we assume responsibility for providing our self-guided clients with a full briefing and detailed instructions of their route.
+This includes guidelines for avoiding damage to the natural environment and structural heritage, such as stone shepherd’s shelters and not piling stones to create false cairns.

-The use of transport on this hiking programme is kept to the bare minimum – walking circular routes or village-to-village is the standard and we include circular walks to reduce the number of luggage transfers and allow clients to spend more time getting to know their base villages.
+The use of transport on this hiking programme is kept to the bare minimum — walking circular routes or village-to-village is the standard.
+We include circular walks to reduce the number of luggage transfers and allow clients to spend more time getting to know their base villages.

 On the few occasions when taxis are required, e.g. for luggage transfers or to offer clients the option of a slightly shorter walking day, we use local drivers to reduce carbon emissions and further support the local economy.

-In each of the villages that we use as a base for our daily hikes, we have chosen comfortable country accommodations run by local entrepreneurs who incorporate sustainable eco-friendly practices into their operations, such as solar power for heating water.
+In each village we use as a base for our daily hikes, we have chosen comfortable country accommodations run by local entrepreneurs who incorporate sustainable, eco-friendly practices into their operations, such as solar power for heating water.
 This not only guarantees that clients receive a warm welcome from someone who has intimate knowledge of the area but also ensures that the breakfasts and lunch packs are locally sourced, sometimes from the owner’s own farm or their extended family.

-Our accommodation providers have renovated traditional stone cottages in keeping with the surroundings, repurposing original materials and often using traditional tools, fabrics and other artefacts in their interior décor and outside spaces which both add to the overall ambience and offer insights into traditional ways of life in these parts.
+Our accommodation providers have renovated traditional stone cottages in keeping with the surroundings, repurposing original materials and often using traditional tools, fabrics, and other artefacts in their interior décor and outside spaces.
+These add to the overall ambience and offer insights into traditional ways of life in these parts.

-To keep plastic to a minimum, we recommend that our clients bring a refillable bottle to use during their walking holiday since tap water quality is excellent in Portugal.
+To reduce plastic use to a minimum, we recommend that our clients bring a refillable bottle to use during their walking holiday.
+Tap water quality is excellent in Portugal.

 We provide an app for clients to use during their tours with us to reduce the need for printing information.
 It is a simple and straightforward navigation tool that will give them all the directional information they need and peace of mind that they are on the right track.
 It also contains information about points of interest along the route and the location of useful services such as cafés and grocery stores.

-Our packed lunches and picnic baskets are provided by our selected accommodations and contain fresh, tasty local products such as smoked meats, free range eggs, goat’s cheese, corn bread and seasonal fruit or jams.
+Our selected accommodations provide our packed lunches and picnic baskets, which contain fresh, tasty local products such as smoked meats, free-range eggs, goat’s cheese, corn bread, and seasonal fruit or jams.

 Experience the best of Northern Portugal.
 We’ve picked the best parts of some of our favourite walking tours to create an unforgettable itinerary.